gumoraes999999/Android-x86_CWM-TWRP/README.md

-this is the android-x86+ cupcake source
+this is the android-x86+ donut source